Epiglottitis is inflammation and swelling of the epiglottis.

 The epiglottis sits at the top of the windpipe and stops food and liquid from getting into the windpipe when a child swallows.
 If it’s inflamed and swollen, the epiglottis can reduce a child’s air flow.
 This makes it very hard for a child to breathe.

-- have difficulty breathing
+- have difficulty swallowing

-- breathe with a soft, snoring noise
+- have difficulty breathing or breathe with a soft, snoring noise

-- be irritable and restless
+- be irritable, restless, uncomfortable and upset

 Tests for epiglottitis

 There are no specific tests for epiglottitis.
 A doctor can diagnose epiglottitis based on the symptoms and how quickly they started in a previously well child.

 Try to keep your child calm while you’re waiting for medical help.
 When children cry, they breathe harder.
 This can make any airway blockages worse.